AlexvZyl/NativeFramework/README.md

 ## To Do / Fixing

 #### Alex
+* Mouse events are handled by making the GraphicsHandler object global.
+Find another way.
 * Seperate OpenGL drawing and window events on different threads (Resizing not working properly).

 #### Raynhardt